So today I wanted to have a chat about your blogging inbox and some of the potential blogging scams you might come across as a blogger.

 The worst is when they email out of the blue to ‘congratulate’ you.
 Usually, they’ll want you to pop an ‘award badge’ on your site; which, embedded in the code, is a follow link.
 Sites like Feedspot are the absolute worst for this.

 What is feedspot?
 It’s a site that claims to be legit but they will keep hounding you to put the badge on your site and they even replicate your content on their site without permission.
 I’ve emailed them several times about basically running my full blog posts on their site which they claim helps them with traffic.
 They still haven’t removed my site from there’s!

 The only exception is the Healthline awards- I won one of these and it seemed legit.
 It’s a reputable website so I was happy to pop the badge on my site but I didn’t have to ask for votes.
 It is the only one I have put on my blog, however.

+This is the same with brands too.
 Very similar to the above but this one is a direct call to get people to vote for you.
 Now, this is where brands are getting savvy.
-Not to single them out but My Protein have recently been emailing lots of bloggers saying they’re in with a chance of winning an award and to start getting people to nominate them.
+Not to single them out but My Protein has recently been emailing lots of bloggers saying they’re in with a chance of winning an award and to start getting people to nominate them.